KQM-git/TCL/equipment/artifacts.md

 {% tabs %}
 {% tab title="Description" %}
-* 2 Piece Set Bonus: Physical DMG +25%
+* 2-Piece Set Bonus: Physical DMG is increased by 25%.
-* 4 Piece Set Bonus: When an Elemental Skill hits an opponent, ATK is increased by 9% for 7s.
+* 4-Piece Set Bonus: When an Elemental Skill hits an opponent, ATK is increased by 9% for 7s.
 This effect stacks up to 2 times and can be triggered once every 0.3s.
 Once 2 stacks are reached, the 2-set effect is increased by 100%.
 {% endtab %}

 {% tab title="Findings" %}